gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Distribution Plugin

-The distribution plugin extends the language plugins with common distribution related tasks.
-It allows bundling a project including binaries, sources and documentation.
+Thanks to a contribution from Sébastien Cogneau, a new `distribution` plugin has been added.
+This plugin adds general-purpose for support bundling and installing distributions.

-This plugin adds a main default distribution.
-The plugin adds one `main` distribution.
-The `distZip` task can be used to create a ZIP containing the main distribution.
+This plugin adds a `main` distribution, and you can add additional distributions.
+For each distribution, tasks are added to create a ZIP or TAR file for the distribution and to install the distribution.

 You can define multiple distributions: